G0maa/my-school-server/A&D.md

 ## Creating accounts:

+- When creating accounts can specify to create account with its details.
+  - ~~Maybe~~ more simple for now is to Create account -> Edit details.
 - For Teachers
   - I'd say the ID will be something like `account type - serial number` e.g. 400001, for example.
   - Create many accounts in one go e.g. 50 teacher accounts i.e. will have 400001 to 400050 as usernames. also generate radnom string for passwords. maybe six random number e.g. `368791`